Armael/tyxml-translator/README.md

 The present application uses Tyxml's PPX to do all the heavy lifting, and then cleans up the output, and makes it available through a CLI tool and a web app.
-The goal is to produce OCaml code that corresponds to what a human would write, in order to produce the given HTML.
+The goal is to produce OCaml code that corresponds to what a human would write.

-Therefore, the intended use-case for this application is to be used as an example generator or helper when writing UI components using Tyxml's combinators.
+The intended use-case for this application is to be used as an example generator or helper when writing UI components using Tyxml's combinators.
 Of course, it is possible to directly use the Tyxml's PPX, but at the moment it is not as flexible as the combinators.

 In short, this app should be a nice way of answering the occasional questions:
 "argh, how do I write \<this HTML thing\> in Tyxml already?".